learningwala/w/m/content/about-me.md

 My work is deeply inspired by the philosophies of [J. Krishnamurti](https://en.wikipedia.org/wiki/Jiddu_Krishnamurti), [Martin Buber](https://infed.org/mobi/martin-buber-on-education/) , and the science of brain, learning, and child development.

-I am part of the faculty team for the ['Child Development, Learning & Special Needs'](https://www.eklavya.in/about-us-eklavya/what-we-do-eklavya-new/courses-and-workshops/child-development-special-needs-and-learning-a-certificate-course) course at Eklavya Foundation, Bhopal. and a proud recipient of the Earth Educator Fellowship (2022-23), supported by the [Youth Conservation Action Network](https://www.youcan.in/).
+I am part of the faculty team for the ['Child Development, Learning & Special Needs'](https://www.eklavya.in/about-us-eklavya/what-we-do-eklavya-new/courses-and-workshops/child-development-special-needs-and-learning-a-certificate-course) course at Eklavya Foundation, Bhopal.
+And a proud recipient of the Earth Educator Fellowship (2022-23), supported by the [Youth Conservation Action Network](https://www.youcan.in/).

 As an amateur writer, I enjoy crafting poetry and aspire to write stories, poems, and plays.
 So far, I have self-published two books in Gujarati.